Warrants in Las Vegas, Nevada

 The warrants may be challenged in court by a criminal defense attorney.

 What is a Bench Warrant?

-The bench warrant is the most common type of warrants.
-The bench warrant is issued directly from the court when the person misses court appearance date.
+The bench warrant is issued directly from the court, when the person misses court appearance date.

 Why is Missing a Court Date a Big Deal for Judges?

 Most judges view a defendant’s absence as a sign of disrespect to the court’s authority.
 The law requires that the defendant or their lawyer to be present for important court dates regarding their case.
 If the defendant is not present, the judge has to freeze the defendant’s case within the criminal justice system, until the defendant is present.